Skip advert

 While it shares a platform and powertrain with the Alfa Romeo Junior, the Abarth doesn’t suffer from some of the same ergonomic quirks.
 The 600e opts for gear selection buttons below the infotainment display as opposed to the ubiquitous notched selector in many other CMP models, and its central 10.25-inch display is mounted in a much more pleasant raised position.

-One of the cabin’s major letdowns is the 7-inch digital instrument display.
+One of the cabin’s major letdowns is the seven-inch digital instrument display.
 While speed and remaining battery are front and centre, any other information is either minuscule, obscured or hidden behind complicated menus.
-While there are improvements over the 500e such as the ability to change exterior sound more easily via the infotainment display, the UI is inferior in many ways to even combustion Abarth models launched over a decade before it.
+While there are improvements over the 500e such as the ability to change exterior sound more easily via the infotainment display, the UI is inferior in many ways to even combustion Abarth models launched over a decade before.
+Abarth is also yet to develop an uprated speaker option for the 600e, and while the standard system is adequate, this will be a frustration for some.

 Overall, the Abarth 600e’s cabin doesn’t feel quite as well finished as its Alfa sibling, with more high-sheen, hard plastics on the upper levels and a few rattles to note.
 Nevertheless, it’s more than fit for purpose, and while we’d opt for the Scorpionissima for its extra standard kit, the Abarth touches also make a real difference to lifting the aesthetic of the Fiat on which it’s based.